See procedure Contact for actions that must be undertaken.

 There are a range of specific issues and considerations that apply to contact arrangements for children in permanent care.
 See advice Permanent care for further information.

+Contact arrangements must be in line with the child’s case plan and court order.
 Contact arrangements should be reviewed on a regular basis in line with the child's case plan.
 A written contact agreement or plan, including contact goals should be developed.

 Observations and feedback from contact should be provided to parents and considered when reviewing the case plan.
 Contact planning should aim to support parents and others to overcome barriers to promote contact in the child's best interests.